PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 #### Use the Metaverse to create an economic and social reform blueprint <br>
 Autonomous Cities with the use of Cyber-Urban Environments are a critical response to the failures of centrally-planned government policies.

+####⚡️ The Metaverse is the interface to create new cities!
+This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire a fraction in city's revenues, and participate in collective decision making.<br>
+Fractional ownership in a city is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
+These multi dimensional assets are used for the collective governance, management and development of the city.<br>

+This innovation, still very early in its evolution, serves as the basis for the development of new forms of cities arising from the interaction of the virtual world with the physical urban environment. <br><br>

+### 💎 A new era for cyber-urban life.
+The Metaverse is the interface to experience our urban environments!
+In its final form this metaverse becomes the interface to our physical urban and architectural environments, populated by avatar representations of real people that collectively own the cyber-urban space.<br><br>
+The new cyber-urban environment is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules.<br>

+###  What kind of technology is the metaverse?
+Is not VR
+The Cyber Urban Metaverse— is a group of technologies that encompasses blockchain cooperatives, digital assets, virtual land systems, decentralized governance, and social platforms— <br><br>

 ### OUR PIPELINE